MichaelCade/90DaysOfDevOps/Days/day88.md

 ![](Images/Day88_Data4.png)

-The ActionSet in turns uses the Kanister functions (KubeExec, KubeTask, Resource Lifecycle) and pushes our backup to our target repository (Profile).
+The ActionSet in turn uses the Kanister functions (KubeExec, KubeTask, Resource Lifecycle) and pushes our backup to our target repository (Profile).

 ![](Images/Day88_Data5.png)